 Star fashion stylist and shop owner Tiina Laakonen lives in the Hamptons surrounded by Finnish modern classics that remind her of home.
 For a Midsummer Eve dinner, she set her table with a spirited mix of patterns.
 Here’s how to re-create the look.

 Table setting photographs by Heikki Aho for Remodelista.

-Above: The biggest splurge in Tiina’s open living room: her Piet Hein Eek table from the designer’s scrapwood series.
-The 240 Canteen Table is $8,986 from The Future Perfect.
-(West Elm’s Emmerson Reclaimed Wood Dining Table, $899-$1,200, was clearly inspired by the design.)
+Furniture Above: The biggest splurge in Tiina’s open living room: her Piet Hein Eek table from the designer’s scrapwood series.
+The 240 Canteen Table is $7,400 from the Future Perfect.
+(West Elm’s Emmerson Reclaimed Wood Dining Table, $899 to $1,299, was clearly inspired by the design.)
 Above: Piet Hein Eek’s Canteen Bench in Scrapwood is $4,400 from the Future Perfect.
 (The Emmerson Reclaimed Wood Bench from West Elm is $499 to $599.)

 N.B.: This post is an update; the original story ran on June 9, 2015.